Published by: admin

 Masterclass Cost & Value

 In case it wasn’t obvious already, I personally think the price & value of the masterclass all-access-pass is fantastic.
-I also think that an individual class is good value at $90.
+I also think that an individual class is a good value at $90.

 These aren’t going to really help you go from complete beginner to absolute master, but for $90, you shouldn’t expect them to.

 However, being able to get some insights on your chosen topic, as well as a lot of practical tips and theory, from industry experts with years of experience is awesome.